Family Support Services

 Special Services at Home (SSAH)

 SSAH provides a variety of respite and in-home support for families that care for an infant, child or youth (to age 18) with a developmental and/or physical disability.
-A trained service provider is carefully matched with each family.
-Each family has their own personal plan identifying areas in which they would like to see their child grow and develop.
-A service provider is contracted to help implement therapies that are overseen by professionals such as occupational and speech therapists or physiotherapists.
-They can also assist in including the young person in community activities and developing practical skills.
-Flexible support options are available for routine home maintenance, respite and babysitting
+SSAH Coordinators work with families to develop their own personal plan identifying areas in which they would like to see their child grow and develop, and they can help families know their service options through SSAH.
+SSAH Coordinators can also help navigate finding a Self-Employed Independent Contractor to provide one-to-one support to your child.
+Self-Employed Independent Contractors may provide support in various ways, depending on identified support goals.
+Some examples include support in the family home, implementation of therapies such as OT, PT and/or SLP, community activities, and development of life skills.
+Flexible support options are also available for routine home maintenance, respite and babysitting.

 Respite Care Co-ordination

 Respite is a flexible, periodic, short-term break from caregiving to provide rest and renewal for the caregiving family.
 Caregivers of children under age 18 have time to recharge and the child experiences a positive new environment and new relationships.
 A respite service plan will be developed engaging and integrating other supports available.
-Funds include the Children’s Mental Health Fund, Assistance for Children with Severe Disabilities Program, the Autism Spectrum Disorder Fund and the Respite Flex Fund.
+Respite Coordinators support families to know their respite support options and can help families navigate finding a Self-Employed Independent Contractor to provide respite support.

 Rotary Respite House